Community Harvest Garden

 Community Harvest Garden is an outreach of Community Unitarian Universalist Church.
 We are a community of gardeners who nurture the Earth’s resources to produce organic food and share this bounty with our neighbors in need.
 As a community of gardeners, we create a compassionate, welcoming, and respectful place.

-Our demonstration gardens show drought-tolerant gardening practices, including a keyhole garden, hugelkultur mount and terrace gardens, and a food forest.
-Composting of plant material is accomplished through several types of bins throughout the garden, and food waste composts in bio-digesters and the columns of the keyhole and tower gardens.
+Our demonstration gardens show drought-tolerant gardening practices, including a keyhole garden, hugelkultur mount and terrace gardens, and food forest.
+Plant material is composted in bins placed throughout the garden.
+Selected food waste composts in bio-digesters and columns in the keyhole and tower gardens.

 Want to get involved?